Omar Atwa Illustrations by Nano Banana 2026

 Section 09Fine grading the subgrade.

 By month twelve, the bulk of the dirt at Birchwood has been moved.
-The cut areas are at design elevation.
+The cut areas are close to design elevation.
 The fill areas are built up in lifts and packed tight.
 The site is starting to look like the engineer's drawings.

 But it's not done.
-Mass excavation gets the site close to finished grade, usually within 100 mm or so.
+Mass excavation gets the site to what's called rough grade, usually within 100 mm of finished design.
 That's not good enough for what comes next.
 A road needs to be smooth and drain properly.
 A building pad needs to be flat to within a few millimetres.
-The transition from "close enough" to "exactly right" is called fine grading.
+The transition from "close enough" to "exactly right" is called fine grading, and on most sites it doesn't happen all at once.
+The contractor will rough grade an area, then step aside while services go in (the next section), then come back to fine grade once the trenches are closed up.
+Real projects interleave these stages rather than running them as a clean sequence.

 The grader gets the last word